 Room N253 | Middle aged singles

-Class Setup: Circle Format with up to 20 people weekly
+Class Setup: Circle Format with about 20 people weekly

 Currently Studying: The God We Can Know